-Does that extra screen estate and resolution dramatically change the viewing experience?
-We've been primarily using the Fenix 6 Pro and we'd say no. It might be a different proposition compared to the Fenix 6X, which does give you more space for stats and maps, but from a visibility perspective, it's doesn't feel like a dramatic difference.
+Do that extra screen estate and resolution dramatically change the viewing experience?
+We've been primarily using the Fenix 6 Pro and we'd say no. It might be a different proposition compared to the Fenix 6X, which does give you more space for stats and maps, but from a visibility perspective, it doesn't feel like a dramatic difference.

-For those who love to swim, all of the Fenix 6 models offer a higher 10 ATM (up to 100 metres) water rating compared to the 5ATM (up to 50 metres) water rating on the 945.
+For those who love to swim, all of the Fenix 6 models offer a higher 10 ATM (up to 100 meters) water rating compared to the 5ATM (up to 50 meters) water rating on the 945.

-Bottom line, if you want something that's built better for rugged use, has the option of a bigger screen and is able to tone down its predominantly sporty look, go for the Fenix.
+Bottom line, if you want something that's built better for rugged use, has the option of a bigger screen, and can tone down its predominantly sporty look, go for the Fenix.
 If you couldn't care less and just want something that sits small and light on your wrist, go for the 945.

 For that extra hit of outdoor data, you're also getting a thermometer and compass to generate additional metrics.
 Pulse oximeters also make the cut on both watches, which is used to offer richer sleep tracking.
 It also offers altitude acclimation insights when you're training up in the mountains Rocky-style.

-For dedicated sports modes, running, golf, cycling and swimming (open and pool) are all present.
-There's also profiles for the likes of trail running, kayaking, skiing and snowboarding here too, all with the ability to provide metrics specific to those activities.
+For dedicated sports modes, running, golf, cycling, and swimming (open and pool) are all present.
+There are also profiles for the likes of trail running, kayaking, skiing, and snowboarding here too, all with the ability to provide metrics specific to those activities.